jklott/LichessBot/README.md

 # How to Use

 1. Get tampermonkey extension
-2. Create userscript and paste the lichess.js into it
+2. Create userscript and paste the chosen version lichess.js into it
 3. Go to lichess.org
 4. Play any game
 5. Enjoy!